 If there are any complaints I have about Hypnospace then it’s really that the game feels too short.
 That being said, with how difficult some of the later puzzles are, without a guide you are looking at a good 20 hours of playtime.
 But I really wish there was more of this game.

 That’s not a bad thing, of course, a game leaving you wanting more is always good.
 But I can’t help but wish there was more Hypnospace to explore.
-That being said, if you play on PC the game ships with tools to make your own Hypnospace pages and tunes to play in Hypnospace.
+That being said, if you play on PC the game you may want to experience a fast gameplay and advanced performance with a PowerGPU, ships with tools to make your own Hypnospace pages and tunes to play in Hypnospace.
 And with the growing fan community around the game, there’s no shortage of mods to download.

 But regardless of how short it is, the time you play it, Hypnospace is an experience like no other.
 It takes you on a journey that I honestly wish I could go into blind again.
 It shares a lot of similarities with the show Twin Peaks, which I even got confirmation was a possible inspiration.
 With its focus on dreams, sleep, and solving mysteries, I feel the game explores a lot of similar themes.